SIZMW/simpledb-buffer-manager/readme.md

 * SimpleDB.java
 * Startup.java

-Compile:
+Usage:
 * Extract the zip file to get the project folder.
 * Import this project folder into Eclipse.

-* To start the server, run the class simpleDB.server.Startup.
-  * Run this class with a run configuration, giving these arguments:
+To start the server, run the class simpleDB.server.Startup class with a run configuration, giving these arguments:
 * To run clock replacement policy:
 ```
 cs4432db -clock
 ```
 * To run LRU replacement policy:
 ```
 cs4432db -lru
 ```